wanelo/sequel-schema-sharding/README.md

     port: <pg_port>
 ```

-In schema names, `%e` is replaced with the current environment, and `%s` is
+In schema names `%04d` is a ```sprintf``` pattern (http://www.ruby-doc.org/core-2.0.0/Kernel.html#method-i-sprintf), where
-replaced by the shard number.
+%d is expanded by passing the shard number.
+Using the pattern you can zero-pad the shard number, or use another
+pattern that suites your environment.

 Tables can coexist in schemas, though they do not have to.